-[Last reduction in bank base rates made on 13 October to $9\frac{1}{2}$ per cent.
-Have come down by three points since early July.]
+[Last reduction in bank base rates made on 13 October to 91⁄2 per cent.
+Have come down by three points since early July.
+Long term interest rates also reduced significantly - by one point in October alone.]

 Substantial interest rate reductions this year reflect sound monetary conditions, and good inflation prospects.
 Impulse also from US developments.
 Government would like to see rates lower still, so long as further reductions do not seem likely to endanger progress on inflation.